Osaka is one of the biggest and most popular cities in Japan.

-Situated in the outskirts of Osaka (20 minutes away from city center), the newly developed Suita City is also packed with all the modern day luxuries.
+Situated in the outskirts of Osaka (20 minutes away from the city center), the newly developed Suita City is also packed with all the amenities needed.

 It’s also a popular tourist destination.
 You can find scenic hiking trails, forests, and many well-maintained gardens in this area.

 There are many new residential projects in this area.
-Making an investment in Suita City can be a good choice as it’s attracting a lot of locals and foreigners who are looking for a more peaceful and greener place to live, more far away from the city.
+Making an investment in Suita City can be a good choice as it’s attracting a lot of locals and foreigners who are looking for a more peaceful and greener place to live, farther away from the city.